custom-components/ble_monitor/info.md

 - Reduced the latency of binary sensors state updating
 - Improved support for Xiaomi/Viomi smart kettles

-# Changes in 0.9.2 beta

-- Removes the `name` option in the device option menu of the integration.
-In stead you can use the build in function of Home Assistant to rename a device and sensor entities (configuration --> devices --> select your device --> cogwheel in top right corner).
-The `name` option in YAML remains as it was.
-- Added support for YM-K1501EU (Xiaomi Mijia Smart Kettle) and V-SK152 (Viomi Smart Kettle)
-- Added `ext_state` attribute for kettles, with the following values: 0 - kettle is idle, 1 - kettle is heating water, 2 - warming function is active with boiling, 3 - warming function is active without boiling

-# Changes in 0.9.1 beta

-Fixed a bug in the parser code that led to unsuccessful decryption of the data contained in the Extended Advertisement packet.
-This bug affects everyone using some modern adapters with BT5.x support (including Intel NUC platform users)

-# Changes in 0.9.0 beta

-- Added support for configuration in the User Interface of Home Assistant (no YAML needed anymore).
-Thanks to the great effort of @koying, who made this possible!
-- Do you want to move from YAML to the configuration in the User Interface?
-Use this procedure to convert your YAML configuration into the User Interface setup
-  1. Update first
-  2. Restart Home Assistant
-  3. Remove your YAML code
-  4. Restart again
-- Still want to use YAML?
-No worries, YAML is still supported!

 {% endif %}
 {% if installed or pending_update %}